swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

 This is the story.
 This is the hands-on mission.

-From notebook to production — this is the recurring slogan of the guide.
+This is also the cycle.
+"From notebook to production" is the recurring slogan;
+return to it during the talk.
 -->

 ## Welcome to the team!